HEIA(Q) Home Economics Teacher Excellence Awards

 Michelle Harris, San Sisto College

-Recipient of the HEIA(Q) 2022 Teacher Excellence Award
+Recipients of the HEIA(Q) 2025 Teacher Excellence Award

 HEIA(Q) members are encouraged to nominate fellow members who are practising teachers that have consistently demonstrated excellence in teaching Home Economics and its related subject areas.
 Such excellence might be demonstrated across a range of activities, including teaching practice, curriculum development, student success, and professional contributions and activities.
 This is an invaluable opportunity to recognise and celebrate the outstanding work done by home economics practitioners.
 Home economics teachers contribute much to education in Queensland and this is one way the profession can acknowledge practitioners who excel.